Seniors want to grow old at home

 The National Institute on Aging (NIA) has a handy guide that helps seniors safely remain in their homes.
 It’s called There’s No Place Like Home – For Growing Old.

-We like this guide because it pulls together all the different types of support an older adult needs to stay at home.
-It helps you think about the parts of life your senior might need help with and gives dozens of suggestions for how to get that help.
+We like this guide because it helps you think about the parts of life your senior might need help with and gives dozens of suggestions for how to get that help.